The Direct to Video Connoisseur

 Deadly Prey (1987)

-I'd been meaning to get my hands on this for some time, when our favorite reader from down under, one Mr. Sutekh, sent me a copy of his.
+I'd been meaning to get my hands on this for some time, when our favorite reader from down under, one Simon from Explosive Action, sent me a copy of his.
 I couldn't wait to put it up here.
 I think this is one of those "this is why we do this" kind of films.

 Deadly Prey is about a man named Logan who runs a romance novel publishing house.
 No one at his company can find the perfect model for the cover of their new series, so Logan sends some of them out to the streets to just grab someone.
 As luck would have it, they find themselves a gem in our hero, the hunky Mike Danton.
 Only catch is, Logan and Danton were once lovers.
 They had both moved on, Danton finding a beard and assimilating himself to straight society, while Logan found another beefcake to try and replace his lost love.
 Now that fate has brought them back together, can they heal these wounds and rekindle the old flame?

-Before I get into how homoerotic this film is, let me first say that it is one of the most awesome action films of all time.
+Before I get into the subtext of the two main male characters having a metaphorical romantic relationship, let me first say that it is one of the most awesome action films of all time.
 The biggest problem with the current DTV action genre is they try so God damned hard to not be Deadly Prey, because they think it's too cheap and silly.
 But Deadly Prey works, and it's exactly what we as the DTV action buying audience are looking for.
-In trying so hard to distance themselves from it, they alienate us, their core audience, which is just assinine.
-Listen guys, I know you've studied all the greats, you consider yourself real professionals, and you want to make "real movies".
+In trying so hard to distance themselves from it, they alienate us, their core audience, which is just asinine.
+Listen guys, I know you've studied all the greats, you consider yourself real professionals, and you want to make "real movies."
 Guess what: you're making DTV action films.
 Acting professional is making something more like Deadly Prey and less like The Bourne Identity.

 Now to the movie.
 Are we sure Tennessee Williams didn't write this?
 It's more than just sweaty, beefy guys wrestling in the dirt.
 It's in the subtext in the way guys talk to one another.
 Look at the scene where Danton is tied to a chair in Logan's tent.
 The tone of the conversation is like two former lovers figuring out why the other changed for the worse.
 And it doesn't help when the man tied to the chair is shirtless, sweaty, and full of pecs.
 Then the end of the movie, wow.
 "Take off your shirt!
 Take off your shoes!
 Now run!"
 I wish I could quit you.
-(I want to make clear that any gay metaphors I point out do not mean that I think they're a bad thing or that I'm saying homosexuality is a bad thing.)
+(I want to make clear that any gay metaphors I point out do not mean that I think they're a bad thing, just that they're there.)

 Recognize this guy?
 It's Santa from Space Mutiny.
 Who'd'a thunk he gets actual work beyond that?
 He plays Danton's beard's father, and he goes to try and rescue Danton.
 I don't know that his character was any kind of gay metaphor.
 Maybe he was Karl Malden's character in A Street Car Named Desire.
 It fits with what I'm about to get into in the next paragraph.